awslabs/scale-out-computing-on-aws/README.md

-# Scale-Out Computing on AWS - CAE Made Easy :palm_tree:
+# Engineering Development Hub :palm_tree:

-Scale-Out Computing on AWS (SOCA) is a complete environment designed to help you run your engineering workloads on AWS and run your simulations at scale.
+Engineering Development Hub (EDH) is a complete environment designed to help you run your engineering workloads on AWS and run your simulations at scale.
+Originally released in 2019 as Scale-Out Computing on AWS (SOCA), the project has been renamed Engineering Development Hub in April 2026.

 Key Features:

 - Web Interface